PassiveLemon/lemonake/docs/autoadb.md

 # AutoAdb
 [AutoAdb GitHub](https://github.com/rom1v/autoadb)

-Everything in the command attribute is turned into a shell script and passed to a systemd service.
+The autoadb service module simply runs autoadb in a systemd service and allows packages to be exposed.
+Everything in the command attribute is turned into a shell script and passed to the systemd service.

 ## Example usage
 ```nix